v-empower/MeetHour-Web-MobileSDKs/native/README.md

-# Jitsi Meet SDK samples
+# Meet Hour SDK samples

-This repository contains sample applications for Android and iOS which use the [Jitsi Meet] SDK.
+This repository contains sample applications for Android and iOS which use the [Meet Hour] SDK.
 They are organized as follows:

 ## Android